VHP4Safety/AOP-Suite/README.md

 1. **Start Building**: Use the Query mode to search AOP Wiki or add elements manually
 2. **Enhance Networks**: Switch to Enhance mode to add expression data, predictions, or annotations
 3. **Explore Data**: Use the interactive tables to browse and filter network components
-4. **Analyze Results**: Leverage the visualization tools to identify biological relationships
+4. **Analyze Results**: Leverage the visualization tools to identify biological relationships (work in progress)
 5. **Save Work**: Export networks or save current state for future sessions

+## Funding

+VHP4Safety – the Virtual Human Platform for safety assessment project [NWA 1292.19.272](https://www.nwo.nl/projecten/nwa129219272) is part of the NWA research program ‘Research along Routes by Consortia (ORC)’, which is funded by the Netherlands Organization for Scientific Research (NWO).
+The project started on June 1, 2021 with a budget of over 10 million Euros and will last for the duration of 5 years.